- 1. What is a Stripped Lug Nut?

 - Conical Seat– This type of lug nut has a cone-shaped nut seat with a 60 or 45-degree taper that helps center the wheel in place on the stud as it’s tightened.
-These types of lug nuts are used on big racing competitions and racing cars like in big stages like NASCAR and other motorsports.
+These types of lug nuts are used in big racing competitions and in racing cars on big stages like NASCAR and other motorsports.

 - Tuner Nut – Like the conical seat type of lug nut, the tuner nut also has a taper.
 However, the only difference is that the tuner nut requires a unique tool during installation and removal.
 Since a particular type of tool is needed to tighten/loosen this nut, it’s harder for thieves to steal wheels with this nut.

 Lug Nut vs. Lug Bolts – How Are They Different?